top of page

 • support the work of other individuals and organizations in ending racism.

-UER also examines the racism in many of our societies' institutions and encourages its members to become actively aware of it and to find new ways of combating it.
 UER offers both an ongoing system of support that assists people to sustain their efforts to eliminate racism, and effective tools for eliminating racism that can be taught and used on a one-to-one basis.

-Through its work, UER has been part of a movement to develop an understanding of racism and the relationships between racism and other oppressions.
+Through its work, UER has been part of a movement to increase understanding of racism and it’s intersectionality with other forms of oppression.
 This understanding includes how racism and other oppressions are inflicted upon people, how oppressions damage people, how this damage is passed from generation to generation, how people can resist such damage, and how people can recover from it.

-One key understanding is that racism can be unintentionally internalized by those who have been targeted.
-That internalized oppression can operate within the targeted group, making that group’s work to end racism more difficult.
-UER continues to develop an understanding of the effects of racism on members of oppressor groups and how racist attitudes are installed on and persist in them.
+UER was organized in 2001 as a non-governmental organization (NGO).
+UER has engaged in hundreds of projects in twenty-one countries to communicate about our work on healing the trauma of racism and ending racism.
+These projects include the UN World Conference Against Racism (WCAR), in Durban, South Africa, in 2001.
 In preparation for and supportive to UER’s work in Durban, local RC Communities engaged in hundreds of projects in twenty countries to communicate about our work on ending racism.
 These projects included: workshops, house parties, public forums, film showings followed by discussions about racism, introductions to RC and UER, listening projects, report-backs from the UN World Conference Against Racism, and presentations at workshops and conferences held by other organizations.

 bottom of page